bglarkin/mantrix/README.md

 but are severe at high mantid abundances.
 Periodic cold snaps and parasitoids may dampen impacts.

+The raw scripts that generate these reports are available in a separate [folder](code).

 # Fuzzy Interaction Webs
 Two baseline FIWs were created to test nine scenarios.
 Scenarios 1-4 test the effects of increased mantid abundance on the grassland community.
 Scenarios 5-9 test the effects of winter severity